anbotero/tikli/README.md

 Specification
 -------------

 It's been coded entirely in Ruby.
+Since it's a Web application, somehow it also uses HTML, CSS and JavaScript, through Slim, Sass (SCSS) and Coffee-Script respectively.

 So?
 ---